dorsariahi/module-13-challenge/README.md

 ## Object-Relational Mapping (ORM)

 # Description
-This app uses an Express.js API with Sequelize.
-The HTTP routes allow the user to perform GET, POST, PUT and DELETE requests on categories, tags, and products.
+This app makes use of an Express.js API in conjunction with Sequelize.
+The HTTP routes let users to make GET, POST, PUT, and DELETE queries on categories, tags, and goods.

 # Table of Contents
 * [Description](https://github.com/dorsariahi/module-13-challenge#Description)